plone/training/views_3.rst

 After reapplying the profile the configuration of the content-type "Folder" would be extended with our additional view-method and it would appear in the display-dropdown.

-adding some javascript (collective.js.datatables)
+Adding some javascript (collective.js.datatables)
 -------------------------------------------------

 Here we use one of many nice feature build into Plone.
 The class="listing" gives the table a nice style and makes the table sortable with some javascript.

 But we could improve that table further by using a nice javascript-library called "datatables".
 It might even become part of the Plone-core at some point.

-Like for many js-libraries there is already a package that doe the plone-integration for us: "collective.js.datatables".
+Like for many js-libraries there is already a package that doe the plone-integration for us: ``collective.js.datatables``.
 Like all python-packages you can find it on pypi: http://pypi.python.org/pypi/collective.js.datatables

 We already added the addon to our buildout and just have to activate it in our template.